Abby Dowse Looks Scandalously Sexy In A Sinful Lilac Set

-Blond bombshell Abby Dowse thrilled her 2.7 million Instagram followers with her most recent share, a sizzling shot in which she rocked a sexy lounge ensemble.
+Blond bombshell Abby Dowse thrilled her 2.7 million Instagram followers with her most recent share -- a sizzling shot in which she rocked a sexy lounge ensemble.
 The picture was taken indoors, and Abby was perched on what looked like a bed covered in white linens, with crisp white pillows visible behind her.
-The wall in the background was likewise made from white boards arranged vertically, and Abby’s bronzed skin and lilac outfit were the only pops of color in the otherwise neutral space.
+The wall in the background was likewise made from boards in the same color arranged vertically, and Abby's bronzed skin and lilac outfit were the only pops of color in the otherwise neutral space.

-The set was from the brand Missy Empire, and Abby made sure to tag the label in the caption of the post as well as in the picture itself.
+The set was from the brand Missy Empire, and Abby tagged the label in the post.
 On top, she wore a cropped shirt that had a scandalously low-cut neckline, which revealed a serious amount of cleavage.
 The silky fabric stretched over her ample assets and there was a bow detail between her breasts, drawing even more attention to her chest.
 The piece also had sleeves with a bit of a volume, adding a feminine flair to the look.
 The top ended just below her breasts, leaving several inches of her toned stomach exposed.

 Her followers absolutely loved the update, and the post racked up over 14,500 likes within three hours of going live.
 It also received 423 comments from her audience in the same time span.

-“Gorgeous girl,” one fan wrote, followed by a duo of heart eyes emoji.
+"Gorgeous girl," one fan wrote, followed by a duo of heart-eyes emoji.

 "You are really pretty Abby," another follower chimed in.